-In the code above the constructor trivial is only available at compile-time, whereas |\| is also available at run-time.
+In the code above the constructor trivial is only available at compile-time, whereas || is also available at run-time.
 Clauses that match on erased constructors in non-erased positions are omitted by (at least some) compiler backends, so one can use erased names in the bodies of such clauses.
-(There is an exception for constructors that were not originally declared as erased, but that are currently treated as erased.)
+(There is an exception for constructors that were not declared as erased, but that are treated as erased because they were defined using Cubical Agda, and are used in a module that uses the option --erased-cubical.)